wesselvanree/LCR-Rot-hop-ont-plus-plus/README.md

 ### Running scripts

-All entrypoints are located in the `src/entrypoints` directory.
+All entrypoints are located in the `src/lcr/entrypoints` directory.
 Each entrypoint accepts CLI arguments.
-To view the available cli args for a program, run `python -m [ENTRYPOINT] --help`.
-These CLI args can for example be used to pick the year of the dataset.
+To view the available cli args for a program, run `python [ENTRYPOINT] --help`.
+For example, you can use CLI args to pick the year of the dataset.

 - `preprocess.py`: remove opinions that contain implicit targets and generate embeddings, these embeddings are used by the other programs.
 To generate all embeddings for a given year, run `python -m lcr.entrypoints.preprocess --all`